dummycount/blender_pso2_tools/README.md

 **File > Import > PSO2 Model (.aqp)** imports from the `.aqp` model format.
 If an `.aqn` skeleton file of the same name exists, it is also read.
 Any `.dds` textures in the same folder will also be imported.

 **File > Import > PSO2 ICE Archive** works the same as importing an `.aqp` file, except it imports directly from an ICE archive so you don't need to extract it first.
 It also supports importing textures from an archive that doesn't contain a model.

+**File > Import > PSO2 Item** opens a window to find and import items by name.
+Files are read from your PSO2 data folder.

 On the right side of the file selector, you can change the custom outfit colors, skin color, and which body type's skin texture will be imported.
 To skip importing skin textures, set the body type to "None".
 Skin textures are read from your PSO2 data folder.